gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 by the results of a profiler.
 It is always a good idea to profile your code before you start optimizing it.

-To make this concrete, suppose that your intuitiion tells you that you should improve the performance of a function, and you spend two days working on it, and are rewarded by a very impressive improvement by a factor of 10.
+To make this concrete, suppose that your intuition tells you that you should improve the performance of a function, and you spend two days working on it, and are rewarded by a very impressive improvement by a factor of 10.
 This was excellent work.
 However, if your application spends only 5 % of its time in this function, what will be the runtime of the new version of your application if that is the only thing you change?

-If the total runtime of the orignal application is $t$, it means that its runtime after your optimization will be $0.95t + 0.5t/10 = 0.955t$, i.e., you improved the overall runtime by less than 5 %.
+If the total runtime of the original application is $t$, it means that its runtime after your optimization will be $0.95t + 0.5t/10 = 0.955t$, i.e., you improved the overall runtime by less than 5 %.
 In some circumstances this may be worth the effort you spent, but if you would have profiled your application, you might have chosen to spend your time differently.

-Remenber that you should profile in representative circumstances, see the section on [benchmarking](#benchmarking) for a more thorough discussion.
+Remember that you should profile in representative circumstances, see the section on [benchmarking](#benchmarking) for a more thorough discussion.

 There are many tools to profile your application, some open source, but commercial.